namin/TAPL-in-miniKanren-cKanren-core.logic/README.md

 -----------------------------------------------

-I forked this project in order to learn about cKanren/core.logic, and stubornly see for myself their limitations in expressing type systems.
+I forked this project in order to learn about cKanren/core.logic, and stubbornly see for myself their limitations in expressing type systems.
 I also intend to explore nominal logic programming à la αKanren.